Mohamed-Bou/Matrix-calculator/readme.md

 # Matrix-calculator

-A web application to help users perform matrix manipulation with ease and also solve systems of linear equations. build using html,css and javaScript you can visited onilne <a href="https://matrixdeplo.vercel.app/">here</a>
+A web application to help users perform matrix manipulation with ease and also solve systems of linear equations. built using html,css and javaScript you can visited onilne <a href="https://matrixdeplo.vercel.app/">here</a>

 <p align="center">